 - All student data on assessment is posted regularly on NAC online school system.
-Teachers update their grade books weekly and all parents and students have access to their assigned accounts both online and on the NAC mobile application. - Quarterly report cards are issued during each academic year as well as an end of the year report card - Quarterly Parent Teacher Conferences occur three four times a year - In some cases, parents are called to attend a one on one meeting with the IB Coordinator and teacher(s)
+Teachers update their grade books weekly and all parents and students have access to their assigned accounts both online and on the NAC portal. - Quarterly report cards are issued during each academic year as well as an end of the year report card. - Quarterly Parent Teacher Conferences occur three three times a year. - In some cases, parents are called to attend a one-on-one meeting with the IB Coordinator and teacher(s). - Progress reports are posted to the students and parents as needed.